aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/datasets-element/_index.md

 ﻿---
-title: DataSets Element - Aspose.Words for SharePoint
+title: DataSets Element
+second_title: Aspose.Words for SharePoint
 articleTitle: DataSets Element
 linktitle: DataSets Element
 description: "DataSets element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."